Home Animals Desert Map Photography What's New?

 High Dynamic Range

-So what is it?
-And once you know - how do you acquire it.
+What is HDR and once you know - how do you acquire it for your in the desert photos.
 Of course it's simple, software!
 It's like medicine today; there's a pill for everything -- there's a software for everything too!

 Everyone has taken a photograph that lacks in high dynamic range.
 You took a photo looking out from a nice place in the shadows - right into a bright sunny area.
 So you end up with a choice -- one; you get the shadowed area nice an bright and everything beyond that in the sunny area has all the highlights blown out - ( washed out to the point they lose detail and are almost white ).
-Or you get the sunny area normal ( not blown out ) with all the right colors and brightness -- but now the shadowed area is too dark and you've lost detail and it almost looks like it's night time there.
+Or you get the sunny area normal ( not blown out ) with all the right colors and brightness -- but now the shadowed area is too dark and you've lost detail and it almost looks like it's night time in the shadows.
 High Dynamic Range -- has the best of both worlds, nice rendition of the sunny area and a well lit shadow area.
-So how's this possible.
+So how is this possible?

 Bracketing